batect/batect/README.md

 _Build and test environments as code_

-* Consistent, fast, repeatable, isolated environments everywhere: your computer, your colleagues' computers and on CI
+* Consistent, fast, repeatable, isolated builds and test runs everywhere: your computer, your colleagues' computers and on CI
+* Manage dependencies for integration and end-to-end testing with ease
 * No installation required
 * Only dependencies are Bash and Docker (and `curl` or `wget`?)
+* Works with your existing CI system

 ## MVP TODO